 I was a bit sad to see the nice colour of the wood go, but as soon as the base layer of paint was on it became much more clear how the van interior would look like in the end!

 Shopping around a bit for the right material to put on the wall was fun but also difficult.
 I wanted it to have a modern fresh look, not too expensive and easy to attach.
 I ended up choosing “vliesbehang”, a very strong type of wallpaper.

 Now I’ve been on the road for 2 months I see that the wallpaper starts crumbling a bit on the edges.
 When I get back to the Netherlands I will have to apply some new glue.
+For a next conversion, I would probably opt for painting the wood.
 But all in all very happy with the result!

-Where to get the materials and the costs?
+Where to get the materials and how much did cost?

 To get the floor, ceiling and walls of your campervan conversion right, you probably need lots of wood 🙂 For my Renault Trafic campervan conversion we ordered the wood at a local wood wholesaler.
-Above a certain amount they delivered at home, which was great because the plates were so big!
+Above a certain amount they delivered at home, which was great because the plates were way too big for a car!

 The plywood for my campervan conversion cost about €300 in total (the bigger the van the more you need).
 The base and lacquer paint for the walls and ceiling in the campervan was about €150 in total.
 For the wallpaper, I only needed one roll (I bought 4 initially haha!).
 This was a very cheap way to get some colour in the van (about €20) 🙂

 Have fun with the walls, floor and ceiling!